elanrad1/Git-to-RAG/README.md

-# Repository To RAG 🚀
+# Code Repository Embedder

-A powerful tool for creating and managing vector embeddings of code repositories.
-This project helps developers create searchable vector databases of their codebase using OpenAI embeddings and Pinecone vector store.
+A tool for creating and managing embeddings of code repositories in Pinecone vector database.
+This tool helps in processing, chunking, and embedding code repositories for efficient semantic search and analysis.

-## Features ✨
+## Features

-- 📚 Efficient repository cloning and caching
+- 🔄 Efficient repository cloning with caching
-- 🔍 Smart text and code chunking with context preservation
+- 📝 Smart code chunking with language-specific handling
+- 🔍 Intelligent text encoding detection
+- 📊 Parallel processing of embeddings
+- 🚀 Batch uploading to Pinecone
+- 🎨 Colored logging for better visibility
+- ⚡ Progress tracking with progress bars

+## Prerequisites

+- Python 3.8+
+- Git
-- 🚄 High-performance vector embeddings using OpenAI
+- OpenAI API key
-- ⚡ Optimized Pinecone uploads using gRPC
+- Pinecone API key
-- 💾 Intelligent caching system for processed files
-- 🔄 Automatic file type detection and encoding
-- 📦 Support for multiple programming languages

-## Installation 🛠️
+## Installation

 1. Clone this repository:
 ```bash